 3. Try Exercising

-Not only does it offer physical benefits, but there are also many mental health benefits of exercise, too.
-Physical activity can reduce stress levels, which can provide a boost in motivation, energy, and focus.
-In its own way, exercise is another way to practice emotional and physical self-care, providing a useful tool for coping with empathy burnout.
+Exercise and mental health are closely related, as physical activity can reduce stress and boost motivation, energy, and focus.
+In its own way, exercise is another way to practice emotional and physical self-care, providing a valuable tool for coping with empathy burnout.

 4. Practice Meditation

-There are many forms of meditation, but the prime purpose of them all is for a person to remain still and present in the moment.
-This can help one learn how to better manage their emotions as they arise, rather than become overwhelmed by them.
+People can meditate in different ways, but the prime purpose is to remain still and present in the moment.
+Doing so can help you learn to manage emotions as they arise rather than become overwhelmed.

-For example, walking meditations can help you see the beauty of the world that is often overlooked in your day-to-day hustle and bustle.
-Utilizing loving-kindness meditation focuses on fostering the empathy and compassion you show towards yourself, which in turn can help reduce symptoms of empathy burnout.
+For example, walking meditations can help you see the beauty of the world you may overlook in your day-to-day hustle and bustle.
+Utilizing loving-kindness meditation focuses on fostering the empathy and compassion you show towards yourself, which can reduce symptoms of empathy burnout.

 5. Practice Daily Gratitude